atsumiando/RNAseq_figure_plotter/README.md

 This code is required for scattered plot.

 (-ss, --scatter_setting) function required dataset "x-axis y-axis" for scattered plot and split samples or genes by space.
 Example of (-ss, --scatter_setting) is "sample1 sample3".
 Color cannot change in scatter plot function.

+# change figure size (-p, --plot_size)

+Change width and height of figure, respectively.
+Split two number by space.
+Default is both width and height for 7.
+This function works for any plots except heatmap.
+Example; 10 12